Program overview

 Graduates of the MSc in Geology program can pursue a variety of career paths in Canada, including:

-- Petroleum Geologist: Explore and evaluate oil and gas reserves, contributing to energy resource management.
+• Petroleum Geologist: Explore and assess oil and gas reserves, contributing to energy resource management.

-- Geochemist: Analyze chemical compositions of rocks and minerals to understand geological processes and resource potential.
+• Geochemist: Analyze chemical compositions of geological materials to understand their properties and origins.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.